 WHAT TO PLANT IN YOUR FRAGRANT GARDEN

-Below you’ll find a list of shrubs, perennials, annuals and bulbs known for their intoxicating scents (most of which I’ve had experience with.)
+Below you’ll find a list of shrubs, perennials, annuals and bulbs known for their intoxicating scents (most of which I have experience with.)
 Depending on the size of your garden, you can choose one or a few from each list to create your own custom mix of smells.
 Remember to plan for a succession of bloom times, which will keep your fragrant garden going all season long.
 (Click on the links to learn more about each plant.)

 SHRUBS